“Are you okay?”

 quietly, observant near the dance floor in figurative retirement.

-sashayed to the dance floor.
+would’ve sashayed to the dance floor.
 But that’s not my thing.
-I don’t like to be
+I don’t like to

 almost guaranteed to attract more attention that I can ignore.
 However, being a